twy80/LangChain_llm_Agent/README.md

 # [LangChain_LLM_Agent](https://langchain-llm-agent.streamlit.app/)

 * This app presents two types of agents: 'Tool Calling' and 'ReAct' using LangChain.
-  GPT models from OpenAI and Gemini models from Google are supported.
+  GPT models from OpenAI, Claude models from Anthropic, and Gemini models from Google are supported.

   - For GPT models such as 'gpt-4o', your OpenAI API key is needed.
 You can obtain an API key from https://platform.openai.com/account/api-keys.

+  - For Claude models such as 'claude-3-sonnet', your Anthropic API key is needed.
+You can obtain an API key from https://www.anthropic.com/api.

   - For Gemini models such as 'gemini-1.5-pro', your Google API key is needed.
     You can obtain an API key from https://levelup.gitconnected.com/api-tutorial-how-to-use-bing-web-search-api-in-python-4165d5592a7e.